 - Current faculty at a PAEA member program

-- Minimum of three years as a higher education faculty member, ideally in a PA program
+- Minimum of three years as faculty at a PA program

 - Additional requirements for specific workshops:

-- New clinical coordinator workshops: minimum of three years’ experience as a clinical coordinator/director; currently serving as or recently served as a clinical coordinator/director
+- New clinical coordinator workshops: minimum of three years’ experience as a clinical coordinator/director; currently serving as a clinical coordinator/director

-- New program director workshops: minimum of three years’ experience as a PA program director; currently serving as or recently served as a PA program director
+- New program director workshops: minimum of three years’ experience as a PA program director; currently serving as a PA program director

 - Curriculum Vitae (3000-word text file with no identifying information, such as your name or contact information)